benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-LRM2.png)

 - LRM2 may appear below a relationship / path.
 The relationship / path may be wrapped by an 'L'.
-- On its right - a blue/logical/red entity (not yellow/aggregated entity, nor quantifier)
+- Directly right of the aggregator: a blue/logical/red entity (not yellow/aggregated entity, nor quantifier)

 _**Q195:** Any phone owned by Lior Kogan, and the 3 phones it called the largest number of times_